ibm-cloud-docs/Registry/registry_quota.md

 3. Change the quota limit for storage and pull traffic.
 To change the pull traffic usage, specify the **traffic** option and replace _&lt;traffic_quota&gt;_ with the value in megabytes that you want to set for the pull traffic quota.
 If you want to change the amount of storage in your account, specify the **storage** option and replace _&lt;storage_quota&gt;_ with the value in megabytes that you want to set.

-    **Note:** If you are on the free plan, you cannot set your quota to an amount that exceeds the free tier.
+    If you are on the free plan, you cannot set your quota to an amount that exceeds the free tier.
 The free tier allowance for storage is 512 MB and traffic is 5120 MB.
+    {:tip}

     ```
-    bx cr quota-set --traffic <traffic_quota> --storage <storage_quota>
+    ibmcloud cr quota-set --traffic <traffic_quota> --storage <storage_quota>
     ```
     {: pre}

     Example to set your quota limit for storage to 600 megabytes, and the pull traffic to 7000 megabytes:

     ```
-    bx cr quota-set --storage 600 --traffic 7000
+    ibmcloud cr quota-set --storage 600 --traffic 7000
     ```
     {: pre}